 Modern methods for the distillation of large quantities of salt water rely on the fact that the boiling temperature of water is lowered as air pressure drops, significantly reducing the amount of energy needed to vaporize the water.
-Systems that utilize this principle multistage flash distillation, multiple effect distillation, and vapour compression distillation.
+Systems that utilize this principle include multistage flash distillation, multiple effect distillation, and vapour compression distillation.

 Membrane processes.
-Two commercially membrane important processes used desalination are electrodialysis and reverse They are used mainly to desalt osmosis. brackish or highly mineralized water supplies rather than much saltier seawater.5
+Two commercially important membrane processes used for desalination are electrodialysis and reverse osmosis.
+They are used mainly to desalt brackish or highly mineralized water supplies rather than much saltier seawater.5

-- Seawater for centuries has been desalinated, but there are no natural 19. processes that do so.
+- 19. Seawater for centuries has been desalinated, but there are no natural processes that do so.
 Saltwater is undrinkable and if consumed it has a violent effect on the one that partakes. - 20.
-James's four rhetorical veils in verses 11 and 12 make clear that the reversionist lives in a spiritual state that no matter what he says and no matter what he attempts to do cannot produce a righteous result. - The overriding reason for this situation is that his stream of consciousness is 21. filled with human viewpoint, human good, and evil; his volition responds to that inventory of ideas by directing his tongue to verbalize his cosmic ideas toward others causing great discord among the brethren.
+James's four rhetorical veils in verses 11 and 12 make clear that the reversionist lives in a spiritual state that no matter what he says and no matter what he attempts to do cannot produce a righteous result.